gamecicn/ids701_assignment/as2_Evaluating Studies.md

 **1.1 Define the outcome of interest**

->The outcome of this study is personal fitness
+>The outcome of this study is personal fitness which is associated with healthcare consumption and cost to the insurer.

 **1.2 Define the treatment of interest**